-and for the New Section may be subject to change by the Trustees in the future.
+All the factors shown in this table may be subject to change by the Trustees in the future.

 Cash Conversion Factor Notes:

-- Factors are calculated based on your age in years and days at retirement e.g. aged 58 years 150 days gives a factor of 15.1673. - if you retire under the ill-health/disability provisions of the Scheme after having joined on or after 1 July 2005, or as a Late Entrant after 1 October 2004, your cash lump sum will be calculated as described above under the New Section.
+- (i) Factors are calculated based on your age in years and days at retirement e.g. aged 58 years 150 days gives a factor of 15.1673. - (ii) if you retire under the ill-health/disability provisions of the Scheme after having joined on or after 1 July 2005, or as a Late Entrant after 1 October 2004, your cash lump sum will be calculated as described above but using a cash conversion factor of 13.